akkeris/region-api/README.md

 The region api requires a postgres 9.6+ database specified with the `PITDB` environment variable.

+**AWS Account**

 ### Required Environment Variables

 Set the following environment variables, if this is first time running it see the Setup section.

 * PITDB - A postgres database url formatted as postgres://user:pass@host:port/db
+* AWS_ACCESS_KEY_ID - Acceess key id for AWS
+* AWS_SECRET_ACCESS_KEY - Access secret for AWS
 * REGION - The region this region-api is running in, this should match the cloud providers definition of "region", e.g., us-west-2 for AWS Oregon Region.
-* IMAGE_PULL_SECRET - The path in vault for credentials when pulling images from the registry, if not needed, leave blank, see Image Pull Secret Format section for information how this should be formatted in vault.
+* IMAGE_PULL_SECRET - The name of the secret to use when pulling images from the registry.
+Leave blank if the docker repository is public, defaults to "".
 * ENABLE_AUTH - true or false value, set to false for tests
 * ALAMO_API_AUTH_SECRET - If ENABLE_AUTH is set to true, this is the path in vault to find the secret, if not needed, leave blank.
 * INTERNAL_DOMAIN - The internal domain e.g.., internalapps.example.com